 - 6 tablespoons olive oil divided

 - 4 garlic cloves

 - 5 tablespoons chopped parsley

-Grate the mozzarella on the rough grater and give it to a bowl.
-Grate the garlic cloves through a fine grater and gave them to the bowl as well.
+- Grate the mozzarella on the rough grater and add it to a bowl.
+Grate the garlic cloves through a fine grater and add them to the bowl as well.
 Chop the fresh parsley finely.
-Add them to the cheese bowl together with the remaining 4 tablespoons olive oil and salt and pepper to taste.
+Add to the cheese bowl together with the remaining 4 tablespoons olive oil, salt, and pepper to taste.
 Mix well.

-Serve immediately with salad or as a side dish for grilled meats and vegetables.
+- Serve immediately with a salad or as a side dish for grilled meats and vegetables.